tess1o/go-ecoflow-exporter/docs/prometheus.md

-## How to run the Exporter, Prometheus and Grafana using docker-compose
+## How to run the Prometheus, Exporter and Grafana using docker-compose

 1. Go to docker-compose folder: `cd docker-compose`
 2. Update `.env` file with two mandatory parameters: